ipfs/ipfs-docs/docs/concepts/case-study-snapshot.md

 Snapshot was originally built while Fabien, Snapshot's founder, was working for the automated market maker [Balancer](https://balancer.fi/).
 The goal was to create a voting platform that would be flexible enough to grant BAL tokens within [Balancer pools](https://docs.balancer.fi/products/balancer-pools) voting power.
 However, doing this on-chain turned out to be too computationally heavy to be feasible.
 That's when he realized that doing it off-chain with IPFS could provide them with the flexibility needed.

-While free ("gassless") voting was not one of the initial requirements for Balancer, it came as a serendipitous bonus of the off-chain design with IPFS.
+While free ("gasless") voting was not one of the initial requirements for Balancer, it came as a serendipitous bonus of the off-chain design with IPFS.

 Two weeks later, Fabien began generalizing his gas-efficient implementation using IPFS so that could be used by projects and DAOs beyond Balancer – and Snapshot was born.